 Traveling doesn't have to be expensive.

 Whether you are on a tight budget or have plenty of money to share, traveling doesn't have to be expensive.
 There are other ways of saving money on your trip that doesn't include living on instant noodles and depriving your needs of being a social butterfly.
 Go to backpacker bars!
 The drinks are cheap and the games are waiting to be won by you!
 Yes those games might involve playing sex positions, having a balloon tied to your ankle with people trying to pop it and the classic jelly wrestling.
 But the prizes generally make up for it.
 It be could anything from bar tabs to bungy jumps!
 Or... get yourself a job!
-Whether it's volunteering in hostels in exchange for a bed or getting a part time job, it will keep you busy and you will be saving more of that hard earned backpacker cash!
+It will keep you busy and you will be saving more of that hard earned backpacker cash!
 Find out where the local markets are!
 You can get your weekly shop of meat and vege for about $25!
 Steak anyone?
 Here in Melbourne, the Queen Victoria markets are amazing for good food!

 You don't need 5 suitcases and a handbag with a small dog in it.